Customer-Centric Returns: 5 Ways to Improve Your Marketplace Refund Policy

 All the research in the world won’t replace direct feedback.
 Send a survey to loyal customers.
 Ask questions to those who have returned a product.
 See where you can improve, and then, figure out how to make the changes they’re looking for.

-5 Quick Tips for Minimizing Refunds
+5 Quick Tips For Minimizing Refunds

-Refunds have become a common part of running an ecommerce marketplace.
+Refunds have become a common part of running an e-commerce marketplace.
 They’re always going to happen, but you can do a few things to help reduce their frequency including:

 WC Vendors exists to help marketplace owners and operators build and scale their online businesses.
 Our platform makes it easy for you to work with vendors and impress buyers from initial impression to final sale and anything that comes after that.